 - Finish the Flavors

-Once the meat is tender it is time to add in the final ingredients that round out the flavors of the chili.
+Once the meat is tender it is time to add the final ingredients that round out the flavors of the chili.

 Stir in the fish sauce, masa harina, and apple cider vinegar.
 If you want a brothier chili then add some additional chicken broth.